mheap/nexmo-developer/_documentation/en/voice/voice-api/code-snippets/before-you-begin.md

 * `/webhooks/recordings` - Nexmo callback POSTs to here.
 You receive JSON object with recording details.
 * `/webhooks/dtmf` - Nexmo POSTs user DTMF input here in a JSON object.

-If you are using Ngrok you will set your webhook URLs in the Nexmo Application object to something like:
+If you are using Ngrok you will set your webhook URLs in the Vonage Application object to something like:

 * `https://demo.ngrok.io/webhooks/answer`